w1ggle/Zybo-Stuff/README.md

 Now just follow the Digilent Docs to add the board to Vivado and it should show up as a board option when creating a Vivado project

 ## Now its time to create projects!

+I will start by following the official Zynq tutorial book and follow other guides that I find online